wernerbullfrog/js-fundamentals-P1/SETUP.md

 yarn install
 ```

 In order to more easily evaluate your answers, you will need a `node` environment.
-We could use the browser, as I did during the lecture, but it would be easier to manage if there was a way to do this in VS Code.
-There is! 🤯
+VS Code provides us with a terminal, and in the terminal we can evaluate js files with Node.

+It really **NOT** recommended that you use the browser console.

 You can toggle the terminal window in VS Code with the following keyboard shortcut: